csuet/AdvProg_L4-SimpleAI/Readme.md

   - In the tab "Pull requests", click on "New pull request"
   - Set the pull request's title with the format as: [Your_student_ID]_[Your_full_name]
   - Click on "Create pull request" to submit
 * Step 6: Check the automated testing workflow on your modified code using Github Actions.

 Hope you enjoy the lesson.
-//resolve conflict